komali2/blog/content/posts/bootcamp-job-search.md

 more quickly.

-Momentum is important to keep up because it will be damaged by the excruciating process of the job search, so the more you have at the start, the more resistant to motivational damage you are.
+Momentum is important to keep up because it will be damaged by the excruciating process of the job search, so the more momentum you have at the start, the more resistant to motivational damage you are.

 I have seen many coding bootcamp grads "take a week off" or "take it easy"